open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/common/libs/ConfigMgr/README.rst.txt

 The command above will build the Debian and RPM packages (depending on the specified CMake flags).

-To build the Alpine APK package, execute the following command:
+To build the Alpine APK package, run the following command:

 .. code-block:: sh